5/1/2025

 speaker

 Hi, guys.
-And yeah, best of luck to your retirement, Mitch, and congrats on the new role, Femi.
+And, yeah, best of luck to your retirement, Mitch, and congrats on the new role, Femi.
 I just want to touch a little bit on Bridget.
-So it looks like revenue growth in one key was about 35%.
-I think in the original plan that you guys laid out that calls for acceleration in revenue growth maybe towards the later part of this year, next year.
-Now that you have had two months of looking into this, can you give us a little bit more color on the plan, how you guys are gonna accelerate growth in Bridget going forward?
+So it looks like revenue growth in 1Q was about 35%.
+I think in the original plan that you guys laid out that calls for acceleration in revenue growth, maybe towards the later part of this year, next year.
+Now that you have had two months of looking into this, I mean, can you give us a little bit more color on the plan, you know, how you guys are going to accelerate growth in Bridget going forward?

 speaker